tc39/proposal-temporal/docs/instant.md

 **Returns:** a string in the ISO 8601 date format representing `instant`.

-This method overrides the `Object.prototype.toString()` method and provides a convenient, unambiguous string representation of `instant`.
+This method overrides the `Object.prototype.toString()` method and provides a convenient string representation of `instant`.
 The string can be passed to `Temporal.Instant.from()` to create a new `Temporal.Instant` object.

 The output precision can be controlled with the `fractionalSecondDigits` or `smallestUnit` option.